abdulbadii/rename_batch_emulated_PCRE/README.md

 But the latter will also rename /c/usr/bin/hello/world/world001 to /c/usr/bin/hello/world/worldxxx1  if any such exist

 DISCLAIMER:
-It's been very scarcely tested and just provided "as is".
+It's been tested sucessfully but not exhaustively.
+It's just provided "as is".
 Do on your own risk, you'd better back up the data first.
-Does not guarantee any success and no warranty for data loss and damage.
+No guarantee for perfect accuracy and no warranty for data loss and damage.